 Krossobanen was Northern Europe's first cable car.
 It was constructed in 1928 and was a gift from Norsk Hydro to the inhabitants of Rjukan, so that they could get up to the sun during the winter season.

 There is a large parking area at the lower station.
-From there the cable cars carry passengers up to 886 metres above sea level.
+From there the cable cars carry passengers up to 886 meters above sea level.
 The journey takes approximately 5 minutes.
 We recommend a trip all the way to the top station where you will have a stunning view of Rjukan, Gaustatoppen and Vemork.

 Solstien (The Sun Trail)